mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 ### Fabric’s Approach to Billing Meters
 If the fact that starter pools starting in about 15 seconds isn't just the bees knees, consider that these pools don't consume capacity units (CUs) when not in use, CUs are only consumed once your Spark Session starts.
 That's right, even when the starter pool nodes are being personalized with custom libraries, etc., CUs are not consumed/billed.

-The documentation has a great illustration for this:
+The [documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/spark-compute#spark-pools) has a great illustration for this:
 ![Starter Pool Billing](https://learn.microsoft.com/en-us/fabric/data-engineering/media/spark-compute/starter-pool-billing-states-high-level.png)

-For workspace pools, it's the same: you are only billed once your Spark Session begins:
+For Custom Pools, it's the same: you are only billed once your Spark Session begins:
 ![Starter Pool Billing](https://learn.microsoft.com/en-us/fabric/data-engineering/media/spark-compute/custom-pool-billing-states-high-level.png)

 ### Databricks’ Approach to Billing Meters
 In Databricks, you start paying for VMs as soon as they are provisioned, which is reasonable given that the VM is active.
 Additionally, once the Spark context is initiated (which typically takes 40+ seconds), Databricks charges licensing fees (DBUs).
-If you have a pool of VMs sitting idle, you are billed for them every second they remain in the pool, regardless of whether they are actively being used.
+If you have a pool of VMs sitting idle, you are billed for the hardware every second they remain in the pool, regardless of whether they are actively being used.

 # Closing Thoughts
 Understanding the differences in how compute works between Fabric and Databricks is essential for making informed decisions about your architecture.
 Fabric’s approach of separating hardware configuration (Spark Pools) from software customization (Environments) offers a flexible and modular system that can adapt to various needs and with the opportunity for greatly improved developer productivity via access to low latency starter pools.